 However, if you are not planning to have children any time soon, go ahead and have your breast augmentation done.
 You can get years of satisfaction out of your new breasts before thinking about children, and you can rest easy knowing that you should be able to breastfeed in the future if you do choose to have kids.
 Be sure to tell your plastic surgeon that you might want children in the future, so that he can plan your surgery accordingly!

 Schedule Your Breast Augmentation Consultation

-If you’re ready to take the first step towards larger, beautifully shaped breasts, call Mosharrafa Plastic Surgery today at 602-513-8133 to schedule your complimentary initial consultation.
+If you’re ready to take the first step towards larger, beautifully shaped breasts, call Mosharrafa Plastic Surgery today at 602-513-8133 to schedule your initial consultation.
 We serve patients in Phoenix, Scottsdale, Paradise Valley, and other nearby areas of Arizona.